|

 I live in the UK and fly an 'N' reg aircraft based here, I only have an FAA licence.
 Is this legal?

-Amazingly, if your N-reg aircraft would be classified as a 'part 21' aircraft if you registered it under the G registration, AND it is based in
+Surprisingly, if your N-reg aircraft would be classified as a 'part 21' aircraft if you registered it under the G registration, AND it is based in

 -